AI Search Optimization

 Where Glean fits best:

-• Not ideal for: teams that need public AI answer monitoring
+• Not ideal for teams that need to score public AI answers against verified ground truth

 Limitations and watch-outs:

-Decision trigger: Choose Glean if your priority is consistent internal answers.
+Decision trigger: Choose Glean if internal staff knowledge is the main gap.

-• Not ideal for: non-technical teams that need no-integration visibility
+• Not ideal for teams that need internal knowledge governance or detailed audit workflows

 Limitations and watch-outs: